What is data management?

 A robust data management strategy is a prerequisite to ensuring the seamless and secure handling of information across the organization.
 Download this whitepaper and create an end-to-end data management strategy for your business.

 One of the key points to remember is that data governance and data management are not the same concepts—they are more different than similar.
-Yet, both go hand in hand when it comes to managing organizational data.
+Yet, both go hand in hand when it comes to using data to achieve organizational goals.

-Whereas data governance involves a broader set of activities, such as establishing policies and procedures, that guide and oversee how an organization manages its data, data management is all about its implementation.
-It essentially supports the overall data governance policy.
+Whereas data governance involves a broader set of activities, such as establishing policies and procedures, that guide and oversee how an organization uses its data, data management is all about its implementation.
+It essentially supports the overall data governance framework.

 Learn more about data governance and management.